UAE weather: Temperature expected to drop slightly

 Weather1 week ago

-The day will be hot and fair in general, the National Centre of Meteorology has said.
+The day will be hot and dusty in general, the National Centre of Meteorology has said.

 Temperatures are expected to drop, offering residents some respite from the heat.
-The highest temperature in Dubai will be 41ºC, and in Abu Dhabi will be 45ºC.
+The highest temperature in Dubai will be 42ºC, and in Abu Dhabi will be 41ºC.

-Light to moderate winds will blow, freshening at times during the day.
+Moderate winds will blow strongly, freshening at times during the day.
+This may cause blowing dust and sand reduce the horizontal visibility

-Conditions at sea will be slight to moderate at times in the Arabian gulf and slight in the Oman Sea.
+Conditions at sea will be rough to moderate in the Arabian gulf and moderate becoming rough at times in the Oman Sea.

 It will be humid by night and Sunday morning over some coastal areas